-In addition specific products offered by the Suncorp Group have had to increase the size of their provisions to manage the financial impact arising from COVID-19, with certain classes such as business interruption, landlord and travel insurance being of heightened risk at this stage of the pandemic.
-Insufficient provisions for insurance liabilities could adversely affect the Suncorp Group's businesses, financial performance, liquidity, capital resources, financial condition and prospects.
+As discussed above, the provisions for COVID-19 related business interruption claims remain uncertain until test cases and other legal proceedings are resolved.
+If legal developments cause the provisions for insurance liabilities to be insufficient, this could adversely affect the Suncorp Group's businesses, financial performance, liquidity, capital resources, financial condition and prospects.